 Medicine and foods to avoid for a baby with colic

 Some people might suggest remedies for colic that pose risks to your baby.
 You should avoid:

 - Adding rice cereal to a bottle of milk.
 This can pose a choking hazard, and there is no scientific proof that it will help with colic.

 - Gas drops or other medications.
-Don’t give your baby any medicine unless your doctor has given you the all clear.
+Don’t give your baby any medicine unless your baby’s doctor has advised or prescribed it.

-- Strict diets.
-It’s important for your baby to have milk or formula for the first few months of life, and then introduce a balanced solid diet with plenty of fresh food.
+- Restricted diet.
+It’s important for your baby to receive balanced nutrition from milk for the first few months of life, before you introduce a balanced solid diet with plenty of fresh food.
 Restricting certain foods from your baby’s diet could affect their development.

-Babies will outgrow colic, and they won’t scream forever.
+At the end of the day, be assured that your baby will outgrow colic, and will not cry forever.
 The challenging times will eventually pass.
 If you have any concerns at all, take your baby to see a doctor or paediatrician.
 They will be able to rule out any underlying illness and give you advice on how to manage colic.

 Article reviewed by Dr Othello Dave, deputy medical director at Parkway Hospitals

 Brennan, D. (2019, May 19) Could Your Baby’s Crying Be Colic?
 Retrieved 11/7/19 from https://www.webmd.com/parenting/baby/what-is-colic#2